rShetty/pencil/resiliency-in-ds.md

 to deal with these failures.
 These patterns if excercised can help us achieve significant uptime on services.

-We have `Design our systems for failure`.
+We have to `Design our systems for failure`.

 #### References: